KirillAshikhmin/QuestPlayer/README.md

 3. Finish translations of strings.xml and prefs.xml files for Simplified Chinese and Traditional Chinese
 4. Fix any more bugs that show up

+Version 2.0
+1. "File" code replaced with "DocumentFile" and Storage Access Framework
+2. Downloading games working again!
+3. Save files now located to relevant game directory - if you have old save files, just move them into the game directory.

 Version 1.6.9b
 1. Fixed problem where image was not properly sized when file name contained an empty space character (" ")
 2. Completed Russian and Chinese (Simplified+Traditional) translation